Calming & Balancing with Constructive Rest

 • Builds distress tolerance other self-regulation skills

-Listen to Alexander Technique teacher Imogen Ragone’s Guided Constructive Rest Talk-Through:
+Alexander Technique teacher Imogen Ragone’s Guided Constructive Rest Talk-Through: